earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

     Learn how to successfully build a monorepo in Go, where each module independently manages its own build, test, and release cycles.
 Discover the benefits of using a monorepo and how to import local Go modules.
 Plus, explore efficient caching and versioning strategies for monorepo builds.
 last_modified_at: 2023-07-11
 ---

-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and therefore faster using containerization.
-This article discusses some of the benefits of using a Monorepo.
-Earthly is particularly useful if you're working with a Monorepo.
-[Check us out](/).**
+**This article discusses the management of Go monorepos.
+Earthly simplifies the build process for each module within a monorepo.
+[Check it out](https://cloud.earthly.dev/login/).**

 <!-- markdownlint-disable MD036 -->
 A repository in Go traditionally contains a single Go Module, which lends naturally to a polyrepo setup – but